gsangwell/flight-appliance-menu/README.md

 # flight-appliance-menu

-Menu driven application for management of multiple clusters via a single cloud "appliance"
+Menu driven application for basic management of an 'appliance'.

 # Contributing